 Learn both darkroom and digital techniques in a program that integrates historical study and hands-on practice.
 You’ll explore specific genres, such as portraiture, documentary, and experimental photography, while acquiring technical skills such as printing and Photoshop.
 Avid photographers may design their own advanced projects.

 Students with a concentration in photography may enter into such fields as education, art therapy, photography, graphic design, and corporate editorial administration.

-This class is both a studio art class and a photography history class.
-The class will discuss documentary photography both by examining its history and through making photographs.
+This is both a studio art class and a photography history and theory course.
+The goal is to become immersed in the world of documentary photography in its broadest conception, both by examining its history and by making documentary images.
 We will make a thematic survey of documentary photography and read contemporary photographic criticism.
-At the same time students will work on visual assignments that will relate to topics discussed.
-Topics will include photography and social change; the FSA photographers; urban street photography; issues of voyeurism; race and class; and the relationship between documentary, art photography, and photojournalism.
-In the beginning of the course students will work on assignments exploring different aspects of documentary photography; after midterm students will propose and complete an extended documentary project.
+At the same time students will work on visual assignments and exercises that will relate to topics discussed in class.
+These will include ideas of truth, fact and memory, documentary photography and social change, issues of voyeurism, race and class, and the relationship between documentary, art photography and photojournalism.
+At the start of the semester students will work on assignments exploring different aspects of documentary photography.
+For the second half of the class, students will propose and carry out an extended documentary project of their own.